 Time for dessert.
 Unable to make a selection, we opted for the sampler platter for the table to share – a delightful assortment of sweet treats to end our meal.
 We lingered over dessert and the wine, enjoying the conversation and the stunning view.
 A wonderful evening and a perfect ending to our time in Singapore.

-Disclosure & Disclaimer: Special thanks to Singapore Tourism Board for hosting us as their guests.
-The content & opinions expressed are entirely our own.
-Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
+Disclosure & disclaimer: Special thanks to Singapore Tourism Board for hosting us as their guests.
+The opinions expressed are entirely our own.
+Reviews are based only on our assessment and we accept no responsibility for how the information is used.
+We do not accept paid posts although some posts may contain information regarding businesses where we have previously been compensated.